griffingilreath/rehoboam/README.md

 When editing services (or letting Cursor refactor code), keep these data contracts intact:

+- **Schema versioning**: Every JSON artifact written to `data/` includes a `schema_version` string (`"1.0"` today).
+Bump the version and update the schema docs/tests whenever you make a breaking change.
 - **`data/led_config.json`**: array of `{index, name, ip?, type, ha_availability_entity?, event_entities?}`.
 Produced only by `config_sync_service` from HA helpers.
 - **`data/canonical_state.json`**: `{timestamp, generated_at, leds: [{index, name, health, activity_level, activity_type, type}], context}`.
 Anything consuming LED state should treat this as the source of truth.
 - **`data/history.json`**: append-only list of canonical snapshots.
 ML relies on the full record, so never truncate fields when writing.
 - **`led_encoder_service` frames**: `{i, h, a, t}` = `{index, health_code, activity_level, activity_type}`.
 The Teensy firmware expects `0<=i<=15`, `h` in `[0..4]`, `a` float 0-1, `t` integer code.
+- **`jetson/common/led_codes.py`**: authoritative IntEnum definitions for both health and activity codes; use these when adding new frame types so the serial contract stays aligned.
 - **`service_health.json`**: each service updates/rewrites its own entry; avoid splitting the file per service or consumers won’t see unified health.

+## JSON Schemas & Samples

+- Machine-readable schemas live under `docs/schemas/` (draft-07).
+They cover `led_config`, `raw_state`, `canonical_state`, `history`, `divergence`, and `service_health`.
+- Matching JSON samples live in `samples/` and double as fixtures for `tests/test_json_schemas.py`, which validates every artifact with `jsonschema`.
+- When you evolve a format, update the schema + sample first, bump `schema_version`, then adjust the producing service.
+The new unit test will remind you if a sample drifts from its schema.

+## API Reference

+- `docs/api/openapi.json` is generated from the FastAPI app (see the inline Python snippet in this repo’s history/log) and captures `/status`, `/config`, `/history`, `/divergence`, `/recommendations`, `/health`, and `/info`.
+- The file is stable enough for client generation (e.g., `npx openapi-typescript docs/api/openapi.json` or `datamodel-code-generator`).
+Regenerate whenever you add endpoints or response fields by running the helper snippet after updating `jetson/api_service/main.py`.
+- Display clients (`display_clients/README.md`) and the e-ink renderer both consume the documented endpoints; update the OpenAPI snapshot as part of any API change review.

 ## Working Locally vs On the Rack